Commercial Auto Insurance

 Many Realtors use their own vehicles to visit customers and drive them to and from showings.
 A BAP can give real estate agents financial protection from accidents involving vehicle damage, medical bills, and lawsuits.

-Landscapers and those in the building trades may use a business vehicle, personal vehicle, and rent a truck on occasion to bring supplies and equipment to a worksite.
+Landscapers and those in the building trades may use a business vehicle, personal vehicle, and rent a truck (such as a dump truck) on occasion to bring supplies and equipment to a worksite.
 Having a BAP for each vehicle would limit any financial damage due to an accident.

 Find business auto insurance quotes from trusted insurance providers